josephschmitt/alexa-libby/README.md

 release](https://github.com/josephschmitt/alexa-libby/releases/latest/), update the
 `config/default.json` file with your server settings, re-zip, and upload to lambda.

-_If you want more control, or to make your own updates to the project, check out the master branch and then do an `npm install` at the project root.
-Once all the dependencies are  installed, run `npm run package`, which will create an `alexa-libby.zip` file in your project  directory.
+If you want more control, or to make your own updates to the project, check out the master branch and then do an `npm install` at the project root.
+Once all the dependencies are installed you have 2
+options:

+### Manually package and upload

+Run `npm run package`, which will create an `alexa-libby.zip` file in your project  directory.
 Back in the Lambda dashboard, look to see where it says "Upload" next to "Function package".
-Click upload, choose the zip file, and click save._
+Click upload, choose the zip file, and click save.

+### Deploy from the command line

-_You can also use [node-lambda](https://github.com/motdotla/node-lambda) to deploy to your Lambda function directly from the command line.
-Simply add a deploy.env file with your environment configuration (and double check the supplied `.env file` in this repository) and then run `npm run deploy`.
-Please visit the [node-lambda](https://github.com/motdotla/node-lambda) project page for more information on deploying from the command line._
+You can also use [node-lambda](https://github.com/motdotla/node-lambda) to deploy to your Lambda function directly from the command line.
+After running `npm install`, a `.env` file was created in the root of the project.
+Open the `.env` file and enter the 3 missing pieces of information necessary for deployment:

+1. Your AWS Access Key Id
+2. Your AWS Secret Access Key
+3. The role used to execute the function.
+This will be in the format of `arn:aws:iam::ACCOUNT_ID:role/ROLENAME`

+You canm get an access key id and secret by creating a new user in the [IAM console](https://console.aws.amazon.com/iam/home).
+Make sure you enable the "Programmatic access" access type.
+For the role, just click on the Roles tab, choose a role, and copy its ARN.
+Make sure your Role has access to create lambda functions.
+Unless you're an AWS IAM wizard, choosing the `AWSLambdaFullAccess` should work.

+Finally, run `npm run deploy` and if you set everything up correctly, it should finish successfully and you'll now have a function on lambda called `alexa-libby`.
+Please visit the [node-lambda](https://github.com/motdotla/node-lambda) project page for more information on deploying from the command line.

 ## Setting up the Skill